netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 #### Configure NetObserv metrics

-By default, NetObserv will configure a small set of metrics, namely:
+By default, NetObserv configures a small set of metrics, namely:
 - `namespace_flows_total`
 - `node_ingress_bytes_total`
 - `workload_ingress_bytes_total`

-For the purpose of this article, we will enable more of them.
+For the purpose of this blog, we enable more metrics.
 Note that enabling more metrics may have a noticeable impact on Prometheus.
 You should monitor Prometheus resource usage when doing so.

 If you're running NetObserv 1.4.x or older, edit the `FlowCollector` resource, find property `spec.processor.metrics.ignoreTags` and remove `egress` and `packets`.